temporalio/documentation/blog/2021-09-02-temporal-and-kubernetes.md

     - [How To Deploy Temporal to Azure Container Instances](https://mikhail.io/2020/10/how-to-deploy-temporal-to-azure-container-instances/)
     - [How To Deploy Temporal to Azure Kubernetes Service (AKS)](https://mikhail.io/2020/11/how-to-deploy-temporal-to-azure-kubernetes-aks/)

+## Helm Charts

 As a result of this discussion, Dominik is leading an effort to clarify our [provided Helm charts](https://github.com/temporalio/helm-charts) so that they are easy to extend, rather than catering to every possible need.
+Watch that repo for updates and [join our Slack](https://temporal.io/slack) to get involved!

+## Minikube

 If you'd like to test run Temporal with Kubernetes locally, see Tiho's recent video on running Temporal with Minikube: